Ehsan Elahi Zaheer: Early life and education

-Zaheer was born in 1940 in Sialkot into a deeply religious trading Punjabi family.
-His father Haji Zahoor Ilahi was a very religious person.
-He was formally educated from Gujranwala and Faisalabad before earning Masters in Arabic, Islamic studies, Urdu and Persian at the University of the Punjab and further continuing his studies in Islamic law at the University of Madinah under many scholars.
+Zaheer was born in 1945 in Sialkot into a deeply religious trading Punjabi family of the Sethi clan and was formally educated in Ahl-e-Hadith establishments in Gujranwala and Faisalabad before earning Masters in Arabic, Islamic studies, Urdu, and Persian at the University of the Punjab and further continuing his studies in Islamic law at the University of Madinah under many scholars.

 Political career

 Tehreek-e-Istiqlal

 In 1972, Ehsan Elahi Zaheer joined the political party Tehreek-e-Istiqlal.
 After Ehsan Elahi joined the party, it became the second most popular party of Pakistan.
 Ehsan left the party in 1978.

 Jamiat Ahle Hadith

 In March 1986, Zaheer founded his political party Jamiat Ahle Hadith.
 Zaheer used to criticize Zia-ul-Haq.
 After Zaheer was assassinated, the party was led by his son Ibtisam Elahi Zaheer.

 Assassination

-While Zaheer was giving a speech, a bomb which had been planted in the flowers on the stage exploded, killing him.
-Zaheer's family accused Iran-backed Shia militants of killing him.
+On 23 March 1987, while Zaheer was giving a speech in Lahore, a bomb which had been planted in the flowers on the stage exploded, severely injuring him.
 Upon the request of Saudi Grand Mufti Abd al-Aziz Ibn Baz, Zaheer was transferred to Saudi Arabia for treatment at The National Guard Hospital.
-Medics could not save him from his severe wounds.
-His funeral prayer was led by Abd al-Aziz ibn Baz in Medina, Saudi Arabia, attended by millions including the country's main Islamic scholars, and he was buried in Al-Baqi cemetery.
+However, the medics could not save him from his severe wounds.
+His funeral prayer was attended by thousands, including President of Pakistan Zia-ul Haq, ISI chief Akhtar Abdur Rahman, and the Pakistani foreign minister Sahabzada Yaqub Khan.